berndtjohannsen/TiddeliPWATest/README.md

 # PWA test app

 ## Description
 This is a PWA app that is design to look and behave as a native app and show mobile specific feature.
-It is designed and tested for Chrome on Android
+It is designed and tested for Chrome on Android.
+This is work in progress mostly done by Vibe coing in Cursor.

 ## How to use
 Access this url https://berndtjohannsen.github.io/TiddeliPWATest/.
 To get the best mobile experience, install it (=save to home screen)